-HUJI maintains technical and organizational safeguards to ensure an appropriate level of security and confidentiality for your personal data, in accordance with our policies and applicable laws.
+How is Personal Information Stored and Secured?HUJI maintains technical and organizational safeguards to ensure an appropriate level of security and confidentiality for your personal data, in accordance with our policies and applicable laws.

-HUJI will retain your personal data as long as necessary for the purposes described above and for purposes related to carrying out the HUJI mission, including charitable fundraising, archiving and statistical purposes.
+How Long do we Keep your Personal Information?HUJI will retain your personal data as long as necessary for the purposes described above and for purposes related to carrying out the HUJI mission, including charitable fundraising, archiving and statistical purposes.
 Please note that, after completion of your studies, HUJI may still be required to hold your personal data for a period of time to satisfy statutory/legal obligations and/or to meet administrative requirements.
 Minimal data will be retained permanently to ensure that a record of your educational achievements is retained.

 Data TransferIf you provide information directly to HUJI from the European Economic Area, you thereby acknowledge that we may transfer your personal information outside of the European Economic Area in order to collect and store your personal data in Israel.
 You understand that the current laws and regulations of Israel may not provide the same level of protection as the data and privacy laws and regulations of the European Economic Area (“EEA”).

 In addition, your personal data may be transferred, for the purposes and usages detailed above, from Israel to the student’s home institution (and/or any of its affiliated institution) that may be located in the EEA or elsewhere, and vice versa.

 Changes to this PolicyHUJI reserves the right to change its privacy policies as necessary.An updated version of this Privacy Notice is available at [www….]